Calosis/PAT-Grade-10-South-Africa/README.md

 # PAT-Grade-10-South-Africa
-Fully working projected use for my Grade 10 PAT.
+Fully working projected used for my Grade 10 PAT.
 *Department of Basic Education in South Africa*